4est-is-Forrest/square-iron/content/docs/Inbox Common Module/primary-functions.md

         r = s.get('{}sys_user.do?JSONv2&sysparm_action=getKeys&sysparm_query=name={}'.format(snow,sys_user))
         sys_user = r.json()['records'][0]

-**Obtain the sub-client name and generic user associated with that sub-client.**
+**Obtain the client name and generic user name associated with that client.
+Get their "sys_id's" via JSON.**

+In this context, this particular customer has multiple clients under it and so tickets must be created under those specific clients (for billing purposes).
+Using specific users is not possible when using these client codes (this why the 'watchlist 'field is necessary)

         #Values Obtained
         ticketBody= 'From: ' + email + '\nSent: ' + datetime.strftime(m.receivedtime, '%Y-%m-%d %H:%M:%S') + '\nTo: ' + m.to + '\nCC: ' + m.cc + '\nSubject: ' + m.subject + '\n\n' +  m.body